Moto G review (1st Gen) - Still a great budget choice for 4G

 Processor: Quad-core 1.2GHz Qualcomm Snapdragon 400, Screen size: 4.5in, Screen resolution: 1,280x720, Rear camera: 5-megapixel, Storage: 8GB, Wireless data: 3G, 4G, Size: 130x66x11.6mm, Weight: 143g, Operating system: Android 4.4.2

-Ever since the Moto G launched last November, it's continued to annihilate every other budget smartphone out there, making it a steadfast presence in our Best Mobile Phones list.
-It's now been succeeded by the superb new Moto G, but Motorola's strange decision to make the second generation of its unstoppable budget handset a 3G-only phone means the 4G version of the old Moto G still has plenty of life left in it - particularly since Motorola has also confirmed that it will be receiving an Android Lollipop update as soon as it becomes available.
+Ever since the Moto G launched in late 2013, it's continued to annihilate every other budget smartphone out there, making it a steadfast presence in our Best Mobile Phones list.
+It's now been succeeded by the superb new Moto G, but Motorola's strange decision to make the second generation of its unstoppable budget handset a 3G-only phone means the 4G version of the old Moto G still has plenty of life left in it - particularly since Motorola has started to roll out an Android Lollipop update in some regions and we hope to get it here in the UK very shortly.

 Of course, 4G contract prices do get a lot more expensive once you start adding more data, but regardless of which network you want, the 4G Moto G is still the smartphone to buy for everyone who isn't after a flagship model.
 The 4G verison also comes with a microSD card slot to expand the phone's 8GB of internal storage - something that the 3G Moto G sorely lacked.